girishkurup-ai/HorAIzon/README.md

 - SQLite database auto-created at `data/knowledge.db` on first run
 - `.env.local` and `data/` are excluded from git
-- For Gmail SMTP, use an [App Password](https://support.google.com/accounts/answer/185833)

 - Requires Node.js v18+